 Why are the sunflower seeds ground rather than left whole?

-The article explains that ground sunflower seeds are mixed with Nutella to form the inner filling, adding a nice crunch within a smooth Nutella base.
-The seeds are roasted first until golden brown (about 5–7 minutes), then cooled completely before grinding in a coffee grinder — cooling is necessary to prevent clumping, as the notes flag.
+I grind the sunflower seeds and mix them with Nutella to form the inner filling, adding a nice crunch within a smooth Nutella base.
+Roast the seeds first until golden brown (about 5–7 minutes), then cool them completely before grinding in a coffee grinder — cooling is necessary to prevent clumping.

 Can I use other nuts or toppings instead of the suggested ones?

-Yes — the notes say you can substitute other nuts or seeds for both the filling and the toppings.
-The recipe finishes each chocolate with assorted nuts and coconut sprinkled on top of the melted brown candy coating, so any chopped nut, seed, or coconut variety works.
+Yes — substitute other nuts or seeds for both the filling and the toppings.
+I finish each chocolate with assorted nuts and coconut sprinkled on top of the melted brown candy coating, so any chopped nut, seed, or coconut variety works.